HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 !!!note
      - Neither fragment caching nor static resource caching were enabled to trigger actual stress and processing.
 In a customer scenario, it is recommended to enable both fragment caching and static resource caching.

-     For DAM,  no tuning details are mentioned in this document except the pod resources like CPU and memory limits for all pods related to DAM (for example, ring-api, persistence-node, persistence-connection-pool and core).
-Because DAM, which is NodeJS app, it is appropriate to have CPU and memory requests and limits in Kubernetes by monitoring CPU usage, memory usage using Prometheus and Grafana to have good response times, and throughput.
+     - For DAM, no tuning details are mentioned in this topic except the pod resources like CPU and memory limits for all pods related to DAM (for example, ring-api, persistence-node, persistence-connection-pool and core).
+Because DAM uses Node.js, you can monitor CPU and memory usage using Prometheus and Grafana and have CPU and memory requests and limits in Kubernetes to have good response times and throughput.

 ## Results